For reducing plastic waste and serving up 'clean' formulas, toothpaste tablets are ahead of the game. But how do they perform? We put them to the test

 Best for budget

-The spec: Price per tablet 8p (4.7p when buying the two-month refill), for adults only, contains fluoride and tooth-friendly xylitol, fluoride-free version available.
+The spec: Price per tablet 10p, for adults only, contains fluoride and tooth-friendly xylitol, fluoride-free version available.

-Plus points: For value, these tablets can't be beaten, especially when you buy the refill housed in a plastic box.
-You can throw them in your Boots basket.
+Plus points: Good value.
 Designer Anya Hindmarch, creator of the original reusable tote (I am Not a Plastic Bag, remember those?) stocks them in her London Plastic Shop, which features brands making strides to reduce waste.
 They come in fluoride and fluoride-free versions and are sweetened with tooth-protecting xylitol and organic peppermint oil.